 Redwood burl poaching has also become an issue in the Kalmiopsis, as law enforcement in California's Redwood National and State parks have increased, bringing new poaching to Oregon's border.
 Poachers use old abandoned roads for the growing black market for redwood burls, destroying Oregon's remaining redwoods.

-Oregon Wild proposes to protect 250,000 acres of potential Wilderness as well as 450 miles of Wild and Scenic Rivers.
+Increased Wilderness and Wild and Scenic River designations would better protect the Kalmiopsis region.
 Wilderness designation is the gold standard when it comes to protecting America's public lands.
 In the interim, we're urging the Forest Service to reduce the risk of redwood burl poaching by stepping up law enforcement and closing down old unused roads allowing access for illicit activities.
 We are also working to prevent destructive OHV proposals in the region.

 Plant list for the Rough & Ready Creek Watershed.
 It's longer than anywhere else in Oregon and impressive with plants found nowhere else!